 It goes without saying that supporting a child’s gender exploration can be challenging.
 There are layers of complexity that make it difficult for providers to know what issue or area to tackle, when or even if.
 These variables may include multiple mental and medical health diagnoses, varying degrees of parental support and school support, access to care and/or resources, etc. Advising parents is sometimes more complex than helping them to answer a simple question of “to transition or not?”
 This will be a facilitated roundtable conversation to explore any specific cases where the course of action is unclear or complex.

-Foster Care and Juvenile Justice
+Family Law, Foster Care, and Juvenile Justice

 Children and youth in care have unique challenges to navigate.
 Whether they are in a foster home, group home, shelter, or juvenile justice system, gender-expansive and transgender children are confronted with another layer of complexity that is often new to providers and families working to assist these youth.
 This workshop seeks to provide training around the types of needs (legal, medical, and mental health) and intervention that children in care need most.
 The workshop will also cover emerging best practices and trends in this developing area.